 Nirbhaya case: President Ram Nath Kovind rejects mercy petition of Akshay Thakur

-New Delhi, Feb 05: President Ram Nath Kovind has rejected mercy petition of Akshay Thakur, one of the convicts in 2012 Nirbhaya gangrape and murder case.
+New Delhi, Feb 05: President Ram Nath Kovind has rejected the mercy petition of Akshay Thakur, one of the convicts in 2012 Nirbhaya gangrape and murder case.

 Akshay Thakur had filed the mercy petition before the president a few days ago.
 The president has rejected Singh's mercy plea, an official said.
 Kovind has already rejected the clemency petition of two other accused in the case Mukesh Singh and Vinay Kumar Sharma.